-Topics to Discuss with the Eye Care Professional:
+Topics to Discuss with Eye Care Professional

 - As with any contact lens, follow-up visits are necessary to assure the continuing health of the eyes.
 You should be instructed as to a recommended follow-up schedule. - Patients should be advised about wearing lenses during sporting and water related activities.
-Exposure to water while wearing contact lenses in activities such as swimming, water skiing and hot tubs may increase the risk of ocular infection including but not limited to Acanthamoeba keratitis. - Always contact your eye care professional before using any medicine in the eyes. - Inform your doctor (health care professional) about being a contact lens wearer. - Always inform your employer of being a contact lens wearer.
-Some jobs may require the use of eye protection equipment or may require that you not wear lenses.
+Exposure to water while wearing contact lenses - in activities such as swimming, water skiing and hot tubs may increase the risk of ocular infection including but not limited to Acanthamoeba keratitis. - Always contact your eye care professional before using any medicine in the eyes.